-Vicodin addiction could be caused by a long term intake of Vicodin or a compulsive use which can also lead to dependence and addiction, which is progressive in nature.
-Vicodin is a commonly prescribed opiate painkiller made up of hydrocodone and paracetamol, which is acetaminophen.
-Vicodin is often prescribed for moderate to severe pain.
-It also has antitussive properties, meaning it helps to suppress chronic coughs.
-Addiction to Vicodin can be marked by withdrawal symptoms which set in upon discontinuation of use after a prolonged period.
-Hydrocodone binds to the pain receptors in the brain so that the sensation of pain is reduced.
-Acetaminophen halts the production of prostaglandins which otherwise cause pain.
+Vicodin addiction is often caused by either a long-term intake of Vicodin or compulsive use.
+Either case may lead to dependence and addiction, which is progressive in nature.
+Vicodin is a commonly prescribed opiate painkiller made up of hydrocodone and paracetamol (acetaminophen).
+Vicodin is typically prescribed for moderate to severe pain.
+It also has antitussive properties, which means it works to suppress a chronic cough.
+Addiction to Vicodin is marked by withdrawal symptoms, which occur after an individual tries to stop after prolonged use.
+Hydrocodone binds to the pain receptors in the brain, working to reduce sensations of pain.
+Acetaminophen halts the production of prostaglandins, which otherwise cause pain.